 Wake up Britain.
 When you are the fattest nation with the fastest rising diabetes epidemic why not look to those that are thinnest and healthiest for inspiration?
 I do believe we are going to have to make good food less expensive and bad food more expensive and really start to educate in schools about nutrition and health.
 But when government policy is still promoting the value of eating more carbs it shows we are not even off the block.
 Why not stick VAT on high sugar foods?
 After all, they are certainly not essential.

 America is trying to tax sugary drinks.
-These drinks, sweetened with high fructose corn syrup, are a recipe for disaster.
+These drinks, sweetened with high Fructose is a simple sugar that occurs naturally in fruits, vegetables and their juices, as well as in honey…. corn syrup, are a recipe for disaster.
 Even though fructose appears to have a low GL that’s only because the body can’t easily turn it into sugar.
 Instead, it has to turn it into fat!
 Most cola drinks contain caffeine, so you pee more, and salt to make you thirsty.
 These, then, make you drink more.
 Since fructose doesn’t raise your blood sugar level immediately you don’t get the feedback to stop drinking, so you keep drinking, and they keep earning.
 This is evil!
 We have so many people know reporting weight losses of 1 stone (14 pounds/6kg) a month and reversal of diabetes on my low GL diet.
 As Marcel Proust said “The real act of discovery consists not in finding new lands, but seeing with new eyes.”
 What do you think?